sohv/llm-persona/TRAIT/QwenInstruct.md

 ```

 ## Analysis:
-make sure --model_name is same as --model_short_name you used for inference.
+make sure --model_name is same as --model_name_short you used for inference.

 ```
 python analysis.py --model_name qwen2.5-0.5B